tpwo/pg-latex/README.md

 If you prefer working in Overleaf, here you can access the files for this template: <https://www.overleaf.com/read/mngqxzfvdhpk>.

+### Dev Container

+This repository includes a dev container configuration for VS Code.
+Use it to get a consistent LaTeX environment without installing TeXLive locally.
+Simply open the project in VS Code with the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

+### Automated Builds

+The repository includes a GitHub Actions workflow that automatically builds the PDF on every pull request.
+Output PDF will be uploaded as an artifact of the workflow run.
+New releases are created automatically on every push to the default branch with the generated PDF attached.

 ## How to use?

 This repo should be treated as a sample project, so you're supposed to copy